skilesare/immortality/a_new_constitution/article-i---commentary.md

 _Attendance and submission of votes may be virtual if the representative is participating while physically located in their home district, so that representatives may attend to their constituents.
 But representatives must attend at least 3/4 of active sessions at the seat of government or be subject to expulsion by procedure in their elected house or replacement by the state's executive._

 This clause allows for remote voting and remote participation in the house and senate so that members may spend more time locally.
-It also gives each house and the state governments a method to remove absenttee representatives.
+It also gives each house and the state governments a method to remove absentee representatives.

 _Each House may determine the Rules of its Proceedings, punish its Members for disorderly Behaviour, and, with the Concurrence of two thirds, expel a Member._